fizzed/rocker/README.md

 Once you generate the Java sources and peek inside the code, it's simple to see how this works.
-The views.index class creates a views.main template instance and handsoff rendering to it -- while also passing a block of itself that it will render when views.main calls the ```@content``` variable.
+The views.index class creates a views.main template instance and hands off rendering to it -- while also passing a block of itself that it will render when views.main calls the ```@content``` variable.
 The syntax is identical to how a lambda is defined in Java 8 -- because it literally is a lambda in Java code (implemented with anonymous inner classes in Java 6/7).
 Rocker